dobanisola-scottlogic/scenario-2-20250908-135729/deployment/README.md

 This subproject contains code and scripts to assist with various strategies for creating a 'production' deployment of the [server](../server) along with various supplementary services.

-A couple of startegies are supported (to a greater or lesser extent).
+A couple of strategies are supported (to a greater or lesser extent).

 ## Docker Compose

 This deployment strategy uses Docker compose to deploy the following services to a single machine:

   - The game server, accessible on port 8080
-  - A PostgresSQL database for the game server to use
+  - A PostgreSQL database for the game server to use
   - A [Gitea](https://gitea.io) Git server, hosting the [contestant repo](../contestant) at `ScottLogic/coding-challenge`, accessible on port 3000
   - A [Nexus](https://www.sonatype.com/nexus-repository-sonatype) repository, that can act as a proxy for downloading